hsinyehchen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   * The names of the activitys of each observation, including: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 3. Other variables
   * The rest of the variables are average of the features performed in the experiments.
-For more details, please refer to [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
+Only mean and std are extracted.
+For more details, please refer to
+   [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]